facebookarchive/nailgun/README.md

 ---

 **Note:**  Nailgun is based on original code developed by <a href="http://martylamb.com/">Marty Lamb</a>.
-In October, 2017, Marty transferred the repository to Facebook, where it is currently maintained by <a href="https://buckbuild.com/">Buck team</a>.
-Nailgun will remain available under the Apache license, version 2.0.
+In October, 2017, Marty transferred the repository to Facebook, where it is was previously maintained by <a href="https://buck.build/">the Buck1 team</a>.
+In April, 2023, Buck1 was deprecated in favor of <a href="https://buck2.build/">Buck2</a>, which does not use Nailgun.
+As a result this repository is now unmaintained.

+Nailgun remains available under the Apache license, version 2.0.

 ---